Clinical Education Overview

 Additional Expenses for Clinical Experiences

-Students are responsible for all additional expenses related to their full-time clinical experiences, including transportation (some clinical sites may not be accessible by public transportation) and living arrangements.
+Students are responsible for all additional expenses related to their clinical experiences, including transportation (some clinical sites may not be accessible by public transportation) and living arrangements.
 Some facilities are able to provide assistance in terms of housing, meals, parking, or stipends, and this information can be found in Exxat or by contacting the site’s SCCE.
-Other facilities may have additional costs for site-specific onboarding requirements or being added to their documentation systems.
+Other facilities may have additional costs for site-specific onboarding requirements or being added to their electronic medical record systems.

 You are also responsible for supplying your own “tools of the trade”, which may include: